ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/create-account.md

 {{ tutorial.list_end() }}

-The new account will be generated from your profile’s mnemonic phrase and added to your list of managed accounts.
+The new account will be generated from your profile’s mnemonic phrase and added to your list of managed accounts, in the **Seed accounts** section.

 ![New account created](screenshots/create-account-3.jpg)